-- 1. Pursuant to Catalist Rule 410(3)(d)(iii) (effective from 1 January 2022), Mr Lim Hock Beng and Mr Fong Heng Boo, Directors of the Company who each has served for an aggregate period of more than 9 years shall be deemed non-independent with effect from 1 January 2022.
-In this connection, to note the retirement of Mr Lim Hock Beng by rotation pursuant to Regulation 104 of the Company's Constitution, and the retirement of Mr Fong Heng Boo by notice to the Board from the close of the forthcoming AGM.
-Mr Lim will cease to be a Director of the Company, the Chairman of the Remuneration Committee and a member of the Audit and Nominating Committees with effect from the close of the forthcoming AGM.
-Mr Fong Heng Boo will cease to be a Director of the Company, the Chairman of the Audit and Nominating Committees and a member of the Remuneration Committee from the close of the forthcoming AGM. - 2.
-Pursuant to Regulation 107 of the Constitution, Bonvests Holdings Limited as member of the Company has proposed Mr Lim Chee San and Mr Tan Soon Liang for appointment as Independent Directors at the forthcoming AGM.
-Mr Lim and Mr Tan each has accepted the nomination for his candidature.
-The NC has reviewed Mr Lim's and Mr Tan's suitability for appointment and nominates them for appointment as Independent Directors.
-The Board has accepted the NC's recommendation.
-Detailed information on Mr Lim and Mr Tan pursuant to Appendix F of the Catalist Rules can be found under the "Director's Information" section contained in the Company's Annual Report 2020. - 3.
-The Ordinary Resolution 6 proposed in item 7 above, if passed, will empower Directors of the Company from the date of the above AGM until the next AGM of the Company or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in general meeting, whichever is the earlier, to allot and issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments.
+- 1. Mr Ding Chek Leh, upon re-election as a Director of the Company, remain as Executive Director and General Manager of Integrated Property Management Pte Ltd ("IPM"), a subsidiary of the Company.
+Detailed information on Mr Ding pursuant to Appendix 7F of the Catalist Rules can be found under the "Director's Information" section contained in the Company's Annual Report 2021. - 2.
+The Ordinary Resolution 6 proposed in item 6 above, if passed, will empower Directors of the Company from the date of the above Annual General Meeting until the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in general meeting, whichever is the earlier, to allot and issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments.
 The aggregate number of Shares (including Shares to be made in pursuance of Instruments made or granted pursuant to this Resolution) which the Directors may allot and issue, shall not exceed, in total, one hundred per cent.
 (100%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings), of which the total number of Shares issued other than on a pro rata basis to existing shareholders of the Company shall not exceed fifty per cent.
 (50%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings).